Your Complete Guide to Accommodation in Robe, South Australia

 For those wanting to park the car and mostly forget about it, the Victoria Street area remains one of the most sought-after parts of Robe to stay.
 This is where much of the charm visitors associate with Robe is found, with limestone cottages, historic buildings, cafés, boutiques, galleries, cellar doors and restaurants all woven throughout the town centre.
 Keep an eye out for the blue National Trust and heritage plaques dotted throughout town, marking many of Robe's significant sites and stories.

 The foreshore, Town Beach (or Front Beach, depending on who you ask) and marina are all nearby, making it easy to settle into a rhythm of morning walks, long lunches and evenings spent wandering between dinner and a drink.
-Robe is also a popular destination wedding town, and if you're attending a wedding there's every chance you'll find yourself within walking distance of celebrations on the foreshore or Splash Lawns, where marquees often appear throughout the warmer months.

 Long Beach has long been a favourite with families.
-Its seemingly endless stretch of sand draws generations of holidaymakers back year after year, many returning to the same patch of beach each summer.
+Its seemingly endless stretch of sand draws generations of holidaymakers back year after year, many returning to the same patch of beach each Summer.
 During the warmer months, when the sand firms up, it's not unusual to see everything from a Mercedes to a Mini Moke parked along the shoreline while families settle in for the day.
-Locals often refer to different sections of the beach as First, Second and Third Ramp — a shorthand that instantly tells you where everyone is spending the afternoon.
+Locals often refer to different sections of the beach as First, Second and Third Ramp - a shorthand that instantly tells you where everyone is spending the afternoon.

 Staying in the Long Beach area offers a different feel to the Victoria Street end of town.
 Some visitors are drawn to the holiday-home atmosphere and the tradition of spending long days moving between the beach and home, while others prefer being able to wander to a morning coffee or dinner.
 Fortunately, Robe is compact enough that you can enjoy both.